ericmelz/cursor-testing/test1/README.md

 - The app stores todos in a `todos.json` file
 - Settings are stored in the session state and reset when the app is restarted
 - The default port is 9999, but you can modify it in the Dockerfile if needed
-- When deployed to k3d, the app is accessible on port 7777 through the ingress controller at the path /todo
+- When deployed to k3d, the app is accessible on port 7777 through the ingress controller at the /todo path

 ## Troubleshooting

 If you encounter any issues:

 1. **Port already in use**:
-   - Make sure no other service is using port 9999
+   - Make sure no other service is using port 7777
-   - You can change the port in the Dockerfile and update the run command accordingly
+   - You can change the port in the k3d cluster creation command

 2. **Container won't start**:
    - Check if the image built successfully